 A single pound of dry beans costs about $1, and makes about 6 cups of cooked beans.
 That’s enough to supply my bean loving family of 4 all week long.
 And the best part is, I know I have a quick meal waiting in reserve pre-cooked.
 This is by far my favorite budget instant pot recipe.

-Problem is, traditional stovetop cooking takes FOREVER!
+While pinto beans are delicious and inexpensive, traditional stovetop cooking takes FOREVER!
 A slow simmering pot of beans can take about two and a half hours to cook, with you checking on it and stirring it every few minutes.
+We have an old school pressure cooker that we use for pressure canning, but cooking beans in a traditional pressure cooker aren’t hands-free.
+You need to be in the kitchen to adjust the heat by hand.

-I was skeptical about the instant pot.
-I didn’t want another kitchen gadget.
-That is, until I learned that I could cook beans start to finish, almost completely hands-off, in less than an hour.
+I was skeptical about the instant pot because I really didn’t want another kitchen gadget.
+Then a friend told me she makes beans in hers several times a week, completely hands-free.
+With an instant pot, you can cook beans start to finish, almost completely hands-off, in less than an hour.

 No more watching them.
 No more stuck on burned beans at the bottom of the pot.
 And in the summertime, no more hot steamy kitchen.
 I’ll often combine this recipe with my instant pot chicken thighs recipe, and make beans and chicken at the same time with no extra work.